Patuan93/Patuan93.github.io/_publications/compound_test.md

 ---
-title: "Fluctuation of Riesz energy on the hyperspheres: analysis of fixed and high-dimensional settings"
+title: "Optimal test for the compound symmetric structures in ultra-high dimensions"
 collection: publications
 date: 2021-10-15
-citation: 'with Tiefeng Jiang, to be submitted to Probability theory and related fields.'
+citation: 'with Jinwen Fu, Tiefeng Jiang, and Wei Xiong, preprint.'
 ---